 Besides those contraptions, creams and salves can make a huge healing difference in a short period of time.

 When you’re finished breastfeeding, spread a little breastmilk on your nipple and let them air dry.
 (Yes, this will require you walk around topless for a while.
 He’ll think he died and went to heaven!)

-Lanolin (the chief ingredient in Lansinoh) is also recommended as a cream to help cracked nipples.
+Lanolin is the typical recommended healing cream for sore or cracked nipples.
 Lanolin is made from the secretions from sheep.
 (Sorry that sounds gross, there’s just no flowery-way of explaining it.)
 If you’re allergic to wool, almond oil, or shea butter you may want to avoid it.
 (Vegans beware.)

 Honestly, though, lanolin didn’t do much for my aching cracked nipples.
-This nipple butter, however, was miraculously wonderful.
-(Ego bonus!
-It’s all natural!)
+This nipple butter, however, was a MIRACLE of relief.
+(Ego bonus: It’s all natural!)